Rožaje Municipality: Municipal parliament

 The municipal parliament consists of 34 deputies elected directly for a four-year term.

 Demographics

-The city of Rožaje is the administrative centre of the Rožaje municipality, which has a total of 22,964 residents, and Rožaje itself has a population of 9,567 in 2011.
-Rožaje is also considered to be the centre for the Bosniak community of Montenegro.
-Bosniaks form the majority in both the town and the municipality itself.
+The town of Rožaje is the administrative centre of the Rožaje municipality, which has a total of 22,964 residents, and the town itself has a population of 9,567 in 2011.
+Rožaje is also considered to be the centre of the Bosniak community of Montenegro.
+Bosniaks form the majority in both the town and the municipality.
 The population of Albanians in Rožaje is 1,158, forming 5% of the total population in 2011.
-Albeit small, there is a minority of Serbs, mostly located in the village Bijela Crkva, as well as the city.
+Albeit small, there is a minority of Serbs, mostly located in the village of Bijela Crkva, as well as in the town.